 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.46% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Walkersville is a great place for families with children to consider.
 First of all, many other families with children live here, making Walkersville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Walkersville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Walkersville’s overall crime rate is lower than average for the country.

-The citizens of Walkersville are very well educated compared to the average community in the nation: 36.23% of adults in Walkersville have a bachelor's degree or even advanced degree.
+The population of Walkersville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.87% of adults in Walkersville have a bachelor's degree or even advanced degree.

+Walkersville is a very ethnically-diverse town.
 The people who call Walkersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walkersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walkersville include Irish, English, Italian, and Polish.
+Important ancestries of people in Walkersville include German, English, Irish, Italian, and Polish.

 The most common language spoken in Walkersville is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.